 Changes to the Global Talent Visa Route

-The Global Talent route is for people aged 18 or over in the field of science, engineering, humanities, medicine, digital technology, arts and culture, film and television, fashion and architecture who can show they have exceptional talent or exceptional promise.
+The Global Talent route is for people aged 18 or over in the field of science, engineering, social sciences, humanities and medicine, digital technology, arts and culture, film and television, fashion and architecture who can show they have exceptional talent or exceptional promise.
 Changes to the Global Talent route came into effect on 1 December 2020.